 While you won’t need to have graduated top of your class at HTML University, Google Tag Manager does require some intermediate knowledge of website code.
 That said, there are several resources available that aid in understanding where to input the two necessary pieces of GTM code on your site before beginning your tag-creating journey.

 After this is complete, you’ll be ready to shout “Send in the tags!”
-Before doing so though, it may be worth your while to watch a few instructional videos on this installation or grab a helpful set up guide [like this one] to model your Coding 101 efforts after.
+Before doing so though, it may be worth your while to watch a few instructional videos on this installation or grab a helpful set up guide to model your Coding 101 efforts after.
 Better safe than sorry!
 After all, if this isn’t installed properly from the onset, you’ll run into issues with the tags themselves not firing properly on your site – and as you’ll see in the next portion, a misfire (or no-fire) is the last thing you want.

 Google Tag Manager & CallRail: [Code Number 3 & The Truth]